Excluding cosmetic surgeries on hyperbolic 3-manifolds: Introduction

 \refconj{Cosmetic} has received the most attention in the setting where $N$ is the exterior of a knot $K \subset S^3$.
 In this setting, certain knot invariants can severely limit the slopes $s,s'$ involved in a purely cosmetic surgery pair.
 Invariants with this property include the Alexander polynomial (thanks to the work of Boyer and Lines~\cite{BoyerLines}), knot Floer homology (thanks to the work of Ni--Wu~\cite{NiWu:Cosmetic} and Hanselman \cite{Hanselman:Cosmetic}), and the Jones polynomial (thanks to the work of Ichihara--Wu~\cite{IchiharaWu} and Detcherry~\cite{Detcherry:Cosmetic}).
 We refer to \refsec{KnotInvariants} for a detailed survey of these results, formulated as algorithmic tests that can be performed on a knot $K$.

-Sometimes, these knot invariants can obstruct obstruct cosmetic surgeries on $N = S^3 - K$ altogether.
-Notably, obstructions coming from knot Floer homology have been used to prove \refconj{Cosmetic} for several infinite families of knots.
-These families include knots of genus $1$ (Wang~\cite{Wang:GenusOne}), torus knots (Ni and Wu~\cite{NiWu:Cosmetic}), two-bridge knots (Ichihara, Jong, Mattman, and Saito~\cite{Ichihara-Jong-Mattman-Saito}), pretzel knots (Stipsicz and Szabo~\cite{Stipsicz-Szabo:Cosmetic}), connected sums (Tao~\cite{Tao:ConnectedSumCosmetic}), and nontrivial cables (Tao \cite{Tao:CablesCosmetic}).
+Sometimes, these knot invariants can obstruct cosmetic surgeries on $N = S^3 - K$ altogether.
+Notably, obstructions coming from Heegaard Floer homology, combined with other invariants, have been used to prove \refconj{Cosmetic} for several infinite families of knots.
+These families include knots of genus $1$ (Wang~\cite{Wang:GenusOne}), torus knots (Ni and Wu~\cite{NiWu:Cosmetic}), two-bridge knots (Ichihara, Jong, Mattman, and Saito~\cite{Ichihara-Jong-Mattman-Saito}), pretzel knots (Stipsicz and Szabo~\cite{Stipsicz-Szabo:Cosmetic}), alternating knots with at least 7 twist regions (Ichihara and Jong~\cite{IchiharaJong:AlternatingCosmetic}), connected sums (Tao~\cite{Tao:ConnectedSumCosmetic}), and nontrivial cables (Tao \cite{Tao:CablesCosmetic}).

+After this paper was first distributed, Daemi, Lidman, and Miller Eismeier used instanton Floer homology to prove that the Alexander polynomial obstructs cosmetic surgeries \cite{DLME:Cosmetic}; see \refthm{DLME} for details.
+It follows as a consequence that \refconj{Cosmetic} holds for all alternating knots, all fibered knots, and all knots of genus $g \neq 2$.

 Knot invariants have also been used to verify \refconj{Cosmetic} on large data sets.
 The method is to first apply a test (such as one of the tests described in \refsec{KnotInvariants}) to reduce the search to a small subset of knots, and to a finite and explicitly given set of slopes on these knots.
 Then, direct computation (often using hyperbolic invariants) can distinguish the Dehn fillings along the remaining slopes.
-In this vein, Hanselman used knot Floer homology (see Tests~\ref{Test:Wang}--\ref{Test:HanselmanFull}) to verify \refconj{Cosmetic} for all knots up to 16 crossings \cite{Hanselman:Cosmetic}.
+In this vein, Hanselman used knot Floer homology (see Tests~\ref{Test:Tau}--\ref{Test:HanselmanFull}) to verify \refconj{Cosmetic} for all knots up to 16 crossings \cite{Hanselman:Cosmetic}.
 Detcherry used Jones polynomials (see Tests~\ref{Test:JonesDeriv}--\ref{Test:Detcherry}), with an assist from knot Floer homology, to verify \refconj{Cosmetic} for all knots up to 17 crossings \cite{Detcherry:Cosmetic}.

 In this paper, we extend the verification of \refconj{Cosmetic} to 19 crossings:

 \begin{named}{\refthm{19CrossingKnots}} The cosmetic surgery \refconj{Cosmetic} holds for all nontrivial knots up to 19 crossings. \end{named}